ansleybrown1337/Corn-yield-salinity-response/README.txt

 ansleybrown1337@gmail.com
 06 Feb.
 2022

-I made this code for my graduate studies to look at reductions in corn yield due to increased soil salinity.
+I made this code during my graduate studies to look at reductions in corn yield due to increased soil salinity.

 The code takes yield and soil salinity data, expressed as the electrical